 Colleagues and clients alike describe John as a creative and pragmatic litigator.
-As an advisor to corporate boards, CEOs, and presidents of publicly traded and privately held companies, John has been entrusted to handle a broad range of complex disputes including:
+As an advisor to corporate boards, CEOs, and presidents of publicly traded and privately held companies, John puts his law degree and Masters in Economics to work serving banks and insurance industry clients in a broad range of complex disputes including:

 - Corporate governance and directors and officers liability issues

 - Employee Retirement Income Security Act (ERISA) claims

 - Restrictive covenant litigation, including injunctions and temporary restraining orders

 - Theft of trade secrets

 - Commercial and residential foreclosure litigation and workouts